mozilla/addons-frontend/README.md

   the keyboard.
 If it's something you think is unfixable then use `$FLOW_IGNORE` instead.
 Please explain your rationale in the comment and link to a GitHub issue if possible.
+* If you're stumped on why some Flow annotations aren't working, try using the `yarn flow type-at-pos ...` command to trace which types are being applied to the code.
+See `yarn flow -- --help type-at-pos` for details.

 ### Code coverage